etcd/tsc-arrow-fn-declarations-bug/README.md

-# Bug Report: `tsc` generates incorrect types for arrow functions
+# Bug repro: `tsc` incorrectly simplifies arrow function types

 `tsc` incorrectly simplifies declaration types for functions written in arrow notation.
 The `tsc` command used to build the source is as follows: